rc-delfin/osh-how-to/README.md

 ![alt text](images/008.png)

-* Icon in home screen to your OSH-APE folder
+* Tap the OSH-APE shortcut in your home screen.
+Your Google Drive will open to your OSH-APE folder location.

 ![alt text](images/009.png)

 * Tap the **+ button**